mikecamara/adversarial-machine-learning-attacks/important-dates/README.md

 * Submit thesis title and supervisor name

 ## 3/11/2021
-* Intermediate Presentation for Seminar, techinal demo and draft final report
+* Intermediate Presentation for Seminar, technical demo and draft final report
 * Mid term presentation ADL and report peer feedback is due to deliver.

 ## 24/11/2021